salamandavid406-stack/Ex.No-6-Prompt-Engineering/README.md

 # RESULT

-Thus, the Python program integrating multiple AI tools was successfully implemented to automate API interactions, compare outputs, and generate actionable insights using different AI platforms.
+Thus, the Python program integrating multiple AI tools such as ChatGPT, Gemini, and Claude AI was successfully implemented to automate API interactions, compare outputs, and generate actionable insights.